mikecroucher/Git_Academic_Benefits/Readme.md

 ## Automatically run all of your tests

+You've sipped of the KoolAid and you've been writing unit tests like a pro.
+GitHub allows you to link your repo with something called [Continuous Integration (CI)](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-continuous-integration) that helps maximise the utility of those tests.

+Once its all set up the CI service runs every time you, or anyone else, makes a commit to your project.
+Every time the CI service runs, a virtual machine is created from scratch, your project is installed into it and all of your tests are run with any failures reported.

+This gives you increased confidence that everything is OK with your latest version and you can choose to only accept commits that do not break your testing framework.

 # Collaboration and Community

 How git and GitHub can make it easier to collaborate with others on computational projects.